Sharing quick and easy tips for wine glass painting. This is a beginner-friendly tutorial that anyone can do! Grab a q-tip and let’s paint!

 Tips On Using DecoArt Glass Paint

-finish, and place in a cool oven.
+- finish, place in a cool oven.
 Set

 temperature to 275°F and bake for